gilhaz/BLE-remote/README.md

 npm install node-red-dashboard
 ```
 ### Add Node-Red Flow
-*This flow will set HTTP response to POST from BLE-remote script (for use in automation)*
+*Node-Red flow to set HTTP response to POST from BLE-remote script (for use in automation)*
 - Go to your Node-Red GUI (e.g. localhost:1880)
 - Import > Clipboard
 - Past the following [flow](#ble-remote-node-red-flow)